S1.E5.Shoe_Horn

 “Uh-huh.
 And mean and selfish.
 But nonetheless a great, iconic character.”

-“But doesn’t it imply that she could translate what the babies are saying to their parents?
+“Doesn’t that imply that she could translate what the babies are saying to their parents?
 What if the real world was like that?
 It would be crazy.
 And what age do kids in that show… How old are they when they can’t understand babies anymore?
-And here’s the freakiest thing of all.
+And here’s the freakiest idea.
 When she becomes an adult, will she remember that she used to talk with babies?
-What if she becomes a scientist and studies why she had the ability?”
+What if she becomes a scientist and studies why she had that ability?”

 “Is that bad?”

-“It might not help your making-friends situation.
-At least not if you start out that way whenever they talk about something they like.”
-Things were quiet for a few blocks, until Wes returned to the topic.
-“Anyway, at least you and your dad seem to get along.”
+“It might not help your friend-keeping situation, if you jump into stuff like that whenever they talk about something they like.”
+Things were quiet for a few blocks, until Wes returned to the hated topic.
+“Anyway, at least you and your dad seem to do okay.”

 “Not this again.”

 “Don’t worry, I’m just going to talk about myself for a second.
 But for a reason!
 I swear.
-I’m trying to explain why I’m always so concerned about you and your dad.”
+I’m trying to explain why I’m always so concerned about you two.”

 “Oh, goody!
-I get to hear about my uncle’s amazing childhood again.”
+I get to hear about your amazing childhood again.”

-Wes didn’t respond with a snarky remark this time.
-After some awkward seconds of silence, Jace turned and saw that he seemed to be deeply contemplative.
+For once, Wes didn’t respond with a snarky remark.
+After too many awkward seconds of silence, Jace turned and saw that he seemed to be deeply contemplative.

 “It’s… because we’re going to your mom’s house.
 You’ve never seen the inside of it aside from a few photos—and I’m sure she hasn’t told you much about her time there.
 I know she was treated well and everything.
 Spoiled, probably.
 I hated the place.
 Every time I visited, I was reminded of this rift between the two sides of my family.”

-“A bit.
-Not that Desert Tree had any mansions, but the house was definitely in its nice, ‘luxury’ corner.
-And everything about that house… The look, how clean it was, even how it smelled… I dunno, it was all fake to me, like it wasn’t lived in.
+“Sure.
+Not that Desert Tree has any true mansions, but the house is definitely in its ‘luxury corner.’
+Everything about it, though… The look, how clean they kept it, even how it smelled… I dunno, it all felt fake to me, like it wasn’t lived in.
 Like you couldn’t leave your mark on it.
-My house had personality, all these little nicks and scratches and imperfections.
-I guess it’s because their place was built the same year they bought it, so it was brand new.
-Mine was built with the rest of the neighborhood, so it was older, lived in.
+My house had personality, with all its little nicks and scratches and imperfections.
+Maybe it’s because their place was built the same year they bought it, so it was brand new.
+Mine was made with the rest of the neighborhood; it was older and had a history.
 Hers was manufactured off a factory line.
-Maybe I just have a bias against all houses built past the 70s, really.
-They’re too… perfect, sterile.
+Or, I could just be biased against all houses built past the 80s.
+They tend to be too… perfect, sterile.
 Cold.

-“But it’s just a house.
-My main reason for not liking it were the people who lived in it.
+“But it’s just walls and a roof.
+My real reason for not liking it were the people who lived in it.
 I hated my dad’s second wife as a kid.
-As an adult, I know that hating anyone is a waste of passion and energy, but kids hate things all the time, or at least think they do.
+As an adult, I know hating anyone is a poisonous waste of energy, but kids hate things all the time, or at least think they do.
 It’s the only way they know how to express one side of their strongest feelings.
-You still hate some stuff, right?
-If you do, it’s probably because you don’t understand that thing.”
+You still ‘hate’ some stuff, right?
+If you do, it’s probably because you don’t understand a thing.”

 “I still hate my stupid once-friends because they became jerks.”

 “Yeah, well, then you get where I’m coming from.
-I haven’t felt this way for a long time, but I hated going to Lucy’s.
-Her mom didn’t like me at all.
-Thought I was a delinquent, even though I didn’t get in trouble all that often.
+I haven’t felt this way for a long time, but I didn’t like going to Lucy’s.
+Her mom didn’t like me back.
+She thought I was a delinquent, even though I didn’t get in trouble all that often.
 And Dad pretended to like me.
 He tried as hard as he could to make us ‘friends,’ without actually trying.
 Sure, he gave me presents.
 Took me and Luce to movies.
 Even played video games with me.

-“No. I mean, he did try.
+“Nah.
+I mean, he did try.
 Superficially.
-Like, he never put any effort into getting to know me.
-Never asked me about my day or showed any interest in my own interests.
+Like, he never put any effort into getting to know me; never asked me about my day or showed any interest in my own interests.
 But I’m sure he thought he was doing a good job.
-Never belittled me.
-Didn’t even make me do chores at his house other than cleaning my plate after dinner.
-And that was only twice a month, as literally every Saturday I was over, we had pizza delivered.
+He made me do chores around the house, but not yard work so much.
+And I helped put stuff away when he cooked—only twice a month, as literally every Saturday I was over, we had pizza delivered.
 Every one.”

 “Nope.
 And that says a lot.
 They only ever saw you when you were a baby.”